wentingliuu/restaurant-list-login/README.md

 *  READ: get the restaurant's detail info by clicking the detail button
 *  Update: you may update the info whenever you want by clicking the edit button
 *  Delete: you can remove the restaurant from your list by clicking the delete button
-*  Search: there's a search bar at the home page for you to search the specific one by keyword or category
+*  Search: there's a search bar at the home page for you to search the specific restaurants by keyword or location
+*  Sort: sort the restaurant list in ascending or descending order by name
+*  Filter: filter the restaurant list by category or rating

 ## Installation and Execution
 1. Clone the files to your computer